 Questions?
 Call our office at (919) 489-0900.

-Piedmont Wildlife Center is located at Leigh Farm Park, near the intersection of 54 and 40.
+Piedmont Wildlife Center is located at Leigh Farm Park, near the intersection of NC-54 and I-40.
 Click here for directions.